MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/chromium-browser-issue-affecting-business-central.md

 ### Business Central version 13 and later

 1. On your Web server, open the desktopPreview.css file in a text editor such as Notepad.
-The file is in your Web server instance folder, such as C:\\inetpub\\wwwroot\\&lt;InstanceName&gt;\\wwwroot\\Resources where &lt;InstanceName&gt; is the identifier for your web server instance.
+The file is in your Web server instance folder, such as `C:\inetpub\wwwroot\InstanceName\wwwroot\Resources` where `InstanceName` is the identifier for your web server instance.
 The actual path depends on how you have configured IIS and the Business Central Web server.

 2. Paste the following lines at the very end of the file, and then save your changes: